William B. Burnsed Jr. Mechanical, Aerospace, and Biomedical Engineering Department (MABE Department)

 What do Mechanical Engineers Do?

-Mechanical Engineers design machines and systems that move or that convert energy.
-That involves everything from microscale sensors and actuators to spacecraft for exploration of the universe.
+Mechanical Engineers design and develop machines and systems that move or that convert energy.
+That involves everything from microscale sensors and actuators to large-scale power plants, automotive engines, and industrial machinery.

 Mechanical Engineers are versatile problem-solvers.
-They design and build devices and systems of all sizes –ranging from nanoparticles for delivering drugs and treating disease, to the next generation of space exploration vehicles.
+They design and build devices and systems of all sizes –ranging from nanoparticles for delivering drugs and treating disease, to cutting-edge ocean exploration vessels.
 They develop new, sustainable sources of energy and inventing safer and more efficient vehicles for land, sea, and air.
 Mechanical Engineers solve problems to improve peoples’ lives.

 ▼ Bachelor of Science

-The USA Mechanical Engineering (ME) Department offers the Bachelor of Science in Mechanical Engineering (BSME).
-Students also can pursue tracks in Aerospace Engineering (126 credits total) or in Biomedical Engineering (129 credits total) to prepare for careers in those fields.
+The MABE Department offers the Bachelor of Science in Mechanical Engineering (BSME) and the Bachelor of Science in Aerospace Engineering (BSAE).
+Students also can pursue the Biomedical Engineering track (129 credits total) to prepare for careers in that field.

 Requirements for a Degree

-The undergraduate degree in requires the completion of 126 credits.
-Students are required to take the Mechanical Engineering discipline specific Fundamentals of Engineering examination of Alabama or another state prior to graduation.
+Both undergraduate degrees in Mechanical Engineering and Aerospace Engineering require the completion of 126 credits.
+Prior to graduation, students are required to take the Mechanical-specific (for BSME) or Other Disciplines-specific (for BSAE) Fundamentals of Engineering examination of Alabama or another state.
 All electives must be approved by the student’s advisor.

 ▼ Graduate degrees